-- DUI-3rd – the defendant had two prior DUI convictions in the last seven years;
+- DUI-3rd – you had two prior DUI convictions in the last seven years;

-- Prior felony DUI – the defendant had already been convicted of a felony-level DUI;
+- Prior felony DUI – you have already been convicted of a felony-level DUI;

 - DUI with injury or death – the incident killed or caused substantial bodily harm to another person; or

-- Vehicular homicide – the incident caused a death, and the defendant has at least three prior DUI convictions
+- Vehicular homicide – the incident caused a death, and you have at least three prior DUI convictions.

 It makes no difference if any prior DUIs occurred in Nevada, another state, or any other U.S. territory.